NAPBC STANDARDS

 What kind of tablet will I get with my SOZO purchase?

-Customers may select either a Samsung Android tablet or an Applie iPad as part of the SOZO purchase.
+Customers may select either a Samsung Android tablet or an Apple iPad as part of the SOZO purchase.

 Can I run any other apps on my tablet?